The School of Computer Science has a Linux network available for all SCS students, faculty and staff.

 - Using the Carleton VPN

-- Connected to the omicron network via the SCS external access host
+- Connected via the SCS external access host

 There are a couple of ways to access the SCS Omicron Linux Network: